 This one-day itinerary hits 18 different points of interest across the Parisian Latin Quarter.
-You’ll stroll café-line streets, take in historic and architecturally significant buildings, and explore the natural beauty of some of the best parks in Paris.
+You’ll stroll café-lined streets, take in historic and architecturally significant buildings, and explore the natural beauty of some of the best parks in Paris.
 To make the most of your time, go ahead and book your entry tickets for two of the major stops on your itinerary: Sainte-Chapelle (book ahead here) and the Panthéon (avoid the lines by booking ahead).
-The majority of the other stops are free making this a budget-friendly itinerary.
+The majority of the other stops are free, making this a budget-friendly itinerary.
 The main cost you’ll incur will be from any shopping or dining you do along the route at places that catch your eye.

 Stop 1: Rue de Buci

 Head to the Mabillon station on Line 10 (gold) of the Paris Metro.
 This will be your starting point for the itinerary.
 Rue de Buci begins just across from the metro exit.
 This compact street is bustling day and night with pedestrians walking along.
 Shops and restaurants line the way.
 Start your day off with a coffee, and pull up a streetside table to watch people go by.
 Or simply window shop as you make your way toward Île de la Cité.

 Stop 4: Marché aux Oiseaux (Flower & Fish Market)

 This quaint flower market makes for unique pictures.
 It might not be something you would go visit specifically, but it’s between Sainte-Chapelle and Notre Dame, so it’s an easy stop.
 There are multiple flower markets in the area, so the sights and smells are stimulating.

 Stop 5: Notre Dame Cathedral

 One of the most famous buildings in the world, Notre Dame is, unfortunately, closed for renovations following the devastating fire to its roof.
 You can’t go in right now, but you’ll want to see it anyway.
 For now, looking up at it from the surrounding streets will have to do.